TritonDataCenter/triton-mockcloud/docs/design.md

 This will start up a version of all net-agent's FSMs which use a dummy version of node-vmadm (just like cn-agent) and therefore all operations will be performed against the mock VM files.

+### smartlogin

+Not implemented and unlikely to be implemented any time soon.
+It's not clear what this would even look like since one can't login to mock CN VMs.

 ### vm-agent